Untouchable2k/zkBTC-Miner-Windows/README.md

   - "NFTApiPath": "$.result.NextNFTMint",
   - "NFTApiPathID": "$.result.NextNFTMintID",

-4b) or Your AbasMiner.conf should look like this=
+4b) or Your _zkBitcoinMiner.conf should look like this=
   - "NFTApiURL": "",
   - "NFTApiPath": "0x1A20D328CF126dD39e03b29979c0815DD101321e",
   - "NFTApiPathID": "447",